yash-raj202134/TTS-pro/README.md

 Performance: Lightweight, using the Web Speech API for fast speech synthesis.

-Installation

-Clone or download this repository.
-Place index.html, style.css, and script.js in the same directory.
-Open index.html in a modern browser (Chrome, Edge, Firefox, Safari).

-Hosting
-Deploy for free on platforms like GitHub Pages, Netlify, or Vercel:

 GitHub Pages:
 Create a GitHub repository.
 Upload index.html, style.css, and script.js.